jiayinc/AgileSprite-RESTful-API-Server/README.md

 # Successfully created
 {
     "code": 105,
-    "msg": "create success"
+    "msg": "Account created successfully!
+Let's go!"
 }
 ```
 ```
 # Username exists
 {
     "code": 106,
-    "msg": "This email address has been registered, a different email address is required for sign up."
+    "msg": "This email address is invalid or has been registered, a different email address is required."
 }
 ```
 ```